-With appearances in the NCAA championship every year from 2007 to 2011, including a national title in 2008, Hamilton has firmly established itself as a major women's lacrosse power in Division III.
-Hamilton won 38 straight games at home from April 26, 2006, to May 16, 2010.
+With appearances in the NCAA Championship every year from 2007 to 2011, including a national title in 2008, Hamilton firmly established itself as a major women's lacrosse power in Division III.
+The Continentals won 38 straight games at home from April 26, 2006, to May 16, 2010.
 The team's rich tradition dates back to the program's start in 1979.
-Hamilton has made 27 postseason appearances, including seven in the NCAA championship, and won more than 300 games.
+Hamilton has made 28 postseason appearances, including seven in the NCAA Championship, and won more than 300 games.
 The Continentals are 13-6 in NCAA play and have reached the quarterfinals six times.

-Seventeen players have received a total of 23 all-America awards, including two-time first team honorees Sarah Bray '11 and Nicole Tetreault '08, and career goals, assists and points leader Kaillie Briscoe '09.
-Head coach Patty Kloidt was selected the 2008 Division III Coach of the Year by the Intercollegiate Women's Lacrosse Coaches Association (IWLCA).
+Seventeen players have received a total of 23 All-America awards, including two-time first team honorees Sarah Bray '11 and Nicole Tetreault '08, and career goals, assists and points leader Kaillie Briscoe '09.
+Lauren Sokol '12 was a two-time All-American on defense and played in the 2012 North/South Senior All-Star Game.
+Meg Pengue '12 was another recent All-American (2011).
+Pengue set a program record with 51 caused turnovers in 2011.
+Head coach Patty Kloidt was selected the 2008 Division III Coach of the Year by the IWLCA.

-In 2011, the Continentals won 18 games and advanced to the second round of the NCAA championship.
-Hamilton opened the season with a win against Gettysburg College, and the Bullets went on to capture the national championship.
+In 2011, the Continentals won 18 games and advanced to the second round of the NCAA Championship.
+Hamilton opened the season with a win against Gettysburg College and the Bullets went on to capture the national championship.
 Hamilton won 16 straight games at one point, scored 273 goals and allowed just 130 in 20 games.